ajrosen/Bitwarden-Accelerator/Touch ID.md

 ## Configuring sudo

 By default, macOS does not use Touch ID for sudo.
 Bitwarden Accelerator must make two changes to enable it.
-It will do this automatically after you enable the option in the workflow, the next time you unlock your vault.
+It will do this automatically after you enable the Touch ID option in the workflow, the next time you unlock your vault.

 <img width="372" alt="configure-sudo" src="https://github.com/user-attachments/assets/b74880ce-337c-46cd-954f-625c55366034" />